GSA-TTS/identity-site/_pages/help.md

 When creating a password, also try to avoid using slang terms and common misspellings and words spelled backward.
-Also, avoid using your company name or your spouse’s or children’s names - and even your pet - as well as other personal information such as your age or birth date.
+Also, avoid using your company name or your spouse's or children's names - and even your pet - as well as other personal information such as your age or birth date.

-If you’re already signed in, and you’re trying to change your password, email, or phone, you will be prompted to enter your current password before you can make the changes.
+If you're already signed in, and you're trying to change your password, email, or phone, you will be prompted to enter your current password before you can make the changes.